tweissm35/CircuitPython/README.md

 # Projects
 Here are all the projects I've done so far.
 I'm probably working on one now!:squirrel:
 ## Fade
-This project was relatively staightforward, only requiring that we get an the built-in led to fade on and off.
+This project was relatively staightforward, only requiring that we get an led to fade on and off.
 The difficulty came in using a different language and editor than normal.
 Also, duty cycles were completely new and took me a little bit to grasp.
 This project didn't need any wiring.
 ## Servo
 This project was also fairly straight forward for me.
 The goal was to have a servo that can be controlled with two wires using capacitive touch.
 Using pulseio for pwm also took me a bit, but I got the servos working and also got the capacitive touch working.
 You can control the servo just by grabbing the end of a wire.
 Cool!
 <img src="media/servo.jpg" width="300">